bluddy/rails/README.md

 [![OCaml](https://img.shields.io/badge/OCaml-5.x-blue.svg)](https://ocaml.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-See [FEATURES.md](docs/FEATURES.md) for a full list of features.
+See [FEATURES.md](docs/FEATURES.md) for a full list of implemented features.

 ## Prerequisites

 - OCaml 5.x with opam
 - Original Railroad Tycoon files.
-  Unfortunately Railroad Tycoon is not available for sale digitally, so you'll need to buy it off of ebay and such.
+  (Unfortunately Railroad Tycoon is not available for sale digitally, so you'll need to buy it off of ebay and such.)

 ## Data Files